genner-lab/Crocodiles_Belize/README.md

 The ipyrad parameter file.
 Note this relies on the C. porosus reference assembly GCF_001723895.fna.gz which is available at: https://www.ncbi.nlm.nih.gov/assembly/GCF_001723895.1/

-FILE: sample_codes.txt
-Sample code identifiers, and the index and adaptors used for each sample.

 FILE: Croc83.vcf
 ipyrad output variant file, 83 specimens including reference specimens.